If you’re good with plants and want to make a little money on the side, you might want to start your own backyard plant nursery.

 What do you already have?

 Do you have an abundance of tomato seedlings?
-Or do you have a host of hostas you can divide and share?

 Perhaps you’ve been propagating succulents for no reason, and now you’re overrun with itty bitty plants.
 You may have great success with your raspberry bushes or propagating pussy willow trees.